Reckitt shares rise after fourth-quarter sales top estimates

-Reckitt, once seen as a pacemaker for growth in the packaged goods industry, has experienced setbacks in the last three years, including a safety scandal in South Korea, a failed product launch, a cyber attack and the temporary shutdown of a baby milk factory in the Netherlands.
+The results boosted investor confidence that Reckitt, once seen as a pacemaker for growth in the packaged goods industry, is on a better path following three tough years marked by a safety scandal in South Korea, a failed product launch, a cyber attack and factory manufacturing glitches.

+They come as Chief Executive Rakesh Kapoor, 60, prepares to retire.
+In eight years as CEO, Kapoor sought to turn Reckitt from a British cleaning products company to a global consumer health group through a series of acquisitions.

+A signature achievement will be the still-unfinished separation of the business into two units, one focused on health and one on home and hygiene, under the same roof.
+The new structure is on track for completion in mid-2020.

-But the maker of Enfamil formula and Lysol cleaners ended 2018 on a more positive note, achieving a 4 percent rise in like-for-like sales in the fourth quarter, topping analysts' average estimate of 3.3 percent in a company-supplied consensus.
+The maker of Enfamil formula and Lysol cleaners ended 2018 on a positive note, achieving a 4 percent rise in like-for-like sales in the fourth quarter, topping analysts' average estimate of 3.3 percent in a company-supplied consensus.

 The stronger sales overshadowed a forecast for flat operating margins in 2019, which was anyway better than some investors had feared.

-Asked about Reckitt's medium-term target for "moderate" margin growth, Chief Executive Rakesh Kapoor told reporters that having a medium-term target did not mean it was valid for every financial year.

-Reckitt shares were up 3.9 percent at 62.50 pounds by 0911 GMT, still well down on their 52-week high of 71.74 set in October amid concerns about its performance and a potential pull-back of margins under whoever takes over from Kapoor when he departs later this year.
+Reckitt shares were up 4.7 percent at 63.01 pounds by 1416 GMT, but still well below their 52-week high of 71.74 set in October.
+They had fallen amid concerns about the company's performance and a potential pull-back of margins under whoever takes over from Kapoor later this year.

 "Whoever ends up taking the reins from Rakesh Kapoor will of course still have their work cut out," said analyst Fiona Cincotta at City Index, noting Reckitt faces a far more competitive environment as rivals GlaxoSmithKline and Pfizer are merging their consumer healthcare units.